skilld-labs/trino-odbc/docs/markdown/setup/microsoft-excel.md

 # Windows

 ## Prerequisites
-Before you get started, [configure the Amazon Timestream ODBC driver DSN](windows-dsn-configuration.md) using the Windows ODBC Data Source Administrator.
+Before you get started, [configure the Amazon Trino ODBC driver DSN](windows-dsn-configuration.md) using the Windows ODBC Data Source Administrator.

 ## Connecting to an ODBC data source